Profound Decisions

 Profound Decisions is a company running live action role-playing games in the United Kingdom.

+Since 2012, Profound's principal game has been Empire, considered to be the largest UK LARP with a player base of around 3,000 players as of 2019.

 The company was founded in 2004 to run Maelstrom, a fantasy game with colonial themes which attracted around 900 players.

-Since 2012, Profound's principal game has been Empire, which has a growing player base, currently around 1,850 players per event across its 4 annual games.
 Between 2010 and 2016, Profound Decisions also ran Odyssey, a game set in the classical period.